ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/cli-documentation/cli-commands.md

 </tr>
 <tr>
 <td class="cCommand">graphql</td>
-<td class="cDescription">This is the GraphQL client generation tool.
-For more information, see <a href="/learn/graphql-client-tool/">Ballerina GraphQL client tool support</a>.</td>
+<td class="cDescription">This is the GraphQL client/schema generation tool.
+For more information, see <a href="/learn/graphql-tool/">Ballerina GraphQL tool support</a>.</td>
 </tr>
 <tr>
 <td class="cCommand">openapi</td>